intmus/inttheory22-23/_11-further-part-writing/c1-voiceleading1stand3rdinv.md

 ## Passing chords

 Thus far, we have only described a chord's function using the *primary* functions of tonic, dominant, and pre-dominant.
-We now add a new category called *tertiary* functions, and our first type of tertiary function is the passing chord that you see above.
+We now add a new category called *tertiary* functions, and our first type of tertiary function is the *passing chord*.
 (If you are wondering why we are skipping over secondary functions, we will cover those in Unit 14.)
 A *passing chord* is a chord that is inserted between two other chords to create stepwise motion within a voice--usually in the bass line.
 You can consider *passing* a function that replaces a chord's standard function (i.e. tonic, dominant, and predominant), and instead extends the function of the chords on either side.

-Harmonize the following progression that uses the IV<sup>6</sup> as a passing function.
-What does this say about the function of the IV chord--is it still a pre-dominant?
-Does it change the function of the first V chord?
+Let's see how this works by attempting an example with an impossible solution based on our current part-writing guidelines.
+Try to harmonize the following progression that uses the IV<sup>6</sup> as a passing function.
+You will notice that there is no tenor voice in the first chord, so you try multiple options to see if you can find a solution for a tenor voice that fulfills all guidelines thus far.

 {% capture ex4 %}X:4
 T:Passing chords
-M:3/4
+M:4/4
 L:1/4
 Q:1/4=60
 K:C
 V:1
-[dG]xx|]
+[cE][d][c][d]| [c]4|]
 V:2 clef=bass
-[B,,B,][A,,][G,,]|]
+[C,][B,,][A,,][G,,]| [C,]4|]
-w:C:V6 IV6 V{% endcapture %}
+w:C:I V6 IV6 V I{% endcapture %}
 {% include abc-example.html number="4" abc=ex4 %}

-## Conclusions
+### Conclusions

+In the example above, we are trapped by a voicing of the opening I chord.

+TO BE WRITTEN

+this passing IV<sup>6</sup> chord allows the composer enough space to fix a voicing error on the V<sup>6</sup> chord.
+You hopefully noticed that the V<sup>6</sup> chord has a doubled third, and if it were to resolve directly to a I chord, it would create parallel octaves.
+So the IV<sup>6</sup> chord bridges the gap between the two inversions of the V chord, allowing the V<sup>6</sup> to fix its doubling issue before resolving to a tonic chord.

 You may first look at this progression and think that "V doesn't go to IV."
 And you would be right, because V to IV would technically be a *re*gression, not a *pro*gression.
 (We will discuss this more in the next topic on second-inversion passing chords.)
 However, in this case, the IV chord is not functioning as a pre-dominant chord; instead it connects the two inversions of the V chord with the smooth voice-leading that comes from passing motion.
 A listener will hear this progression as an extension of the dominant color, not as an alternating dominant/pre-dominant/dominant pattern.
 Any inversion of a chord can be classified as a passing chord as long as it creates stepwise motion in the bass voice, and many first- and third-inversion chords function this way.

-In the example above, this passing IV<sup>6</sup> chord allows the composer enough space to fix a voicing error on the V<sup>6</sup> chord.
-You hopefully noticed that the V<sup>6</sup> chord has a doubled third, and if it were to resolve directly to a I chord, it would create parallel octaves.
-So the IV<sup>6</sup> chord bridges the gap between the two inversions of the V chord, allowing the V<sup>6</sup> to fix its doubling issue before resolving to a tonic chord.